Weinman Law Offices

 Different Ways to Hold Title to Real Estate in New York

 A frequently overlooked aspect of purchasing real estate in New York involves determining how property title should be held.
 This decision carries substantial implications for inheritance, liability protection, and tax planning.
 Each approach presents distinct advantages and disadvantages requiring careful consideration of individual circumstances.
-Learn about property ownership options.
 Get started with a consultation.

 Sole Ownership